-- 1. access the information that we have relied on to evaluate your claim - 2. ask us to correct any mistakes or inaccuracies in that information we have the sole right to act in your name and negotiate, defend, or settle any liability on your behalf, at our expense (we may appoint our own lawyers to defend the matter and report it to us)
+- access the information that we have relied on to evaluate your claim - 2. ask us to correct any mistakes or inaccuracies in that information.

-We may withhold the information we have relied on to evaluate your claim from you in some circumstances.
-If we do this, we will give you our reasons.
-You can ask for these reasons.
-You can also ask for a review of our reasons through our complaints procedure or, in some circumstances, the Privacy Commissioner on 0800 803 909 or privacy.org.nz.
+We may withhold the information we have relied on to evaluate your claim from you, in some circumstances.
+If we do this, we will give you our reasons. you can ask for these reasons. you can also ask for a review of our reasons through our complaints procedure or, in some circumstances, the Privacy Commissioner on 0800 803 909 or privacy.org.nz.